Untitled post 110

 📊 Why GSC Shows Decimal Positions (Like 2.4)

-GSC averages thousands of searches to show your true performance across different users, locations, and devices.
+Instead of showing a single snapshot, GSC blends data from thousands of searches to give you a more realistic view of performance across different users, locations, and devices.

 Best for: When you need automated daily checks or location-specific data GSC doesn’t provide